tiffcrockett/Dinner-Movie-App/README.md

 ## Usage

 1. On the main page of the application enter your movie title and your zip code in the corresponding fields.
-1.Click the 'Search' button.
+1. Click the 'Search' button.
-1.The movie image, title, plot summary, and release date will be displayed below the movie input field.
+1. The movie image, title, plot summary, and release date will be displayed below the movie input field.
-1.Three different eateries will be displayed under the zip code search area.
+1. Three different eateries will be displayed under the zip code search area.
 This will display the restaurant's name, location, rating, and an image.

 ## Deployed Link